godfrey0/resume-1/README.md

 -
 BOND
 - An award granted by the Government of the Republic of Singapore
-- - for Course of Study granted to the Goverment by Tel Aviv, Israel
+- - for Course of Study granted to the Government by Tel Aviv, Israel
-- - - 6-years scholarship bond
+- - - with 6-years scholarship bond
 -

 AWARDS